Repixen/KVAT/README.md

 ## Development

-As the project is in it's early development stage, future commits can change the public interface.
+As the project is in it's early development stage, future commits might change the public interface.